TZeys/BimmerScreenFS/docs/hardware/pinout.md

 The backlight is wired straight to 3.3V.
 There is no PWM and no brightness control anywhere in the firmware, so it is on at full whenever the module has power, including the half hour between locking the car and the supply rail dropping.
 See [schematic.md](schematic.md) for what that rail does.
+I'm working on implementing a MOSFET to switch the backlight with ignition signals.

 ## DFPlayer Mini